japila-books/spark-sql-internals/docs/logical-operators/ExternalRDD.md

 newInstance(): LogicalRDD.this.type
 ----

-NOTE: `newInstance` is part of link:spark-sql-MultiInstanceRelation.adoc#newInstance[MultiInstanceRelation Contract] to...FIXME.
+NOTE: `newInstance` is part of spark-sql-MultiInstanceRelation.md#newInstance[MultiInstanceRelation Contract] to...FIXME.

 `newInstance`...FIXME